Generic Name:infliximab (in FLIX ih mab)

 Before taking this medicine

-To make sure Remicade is safe for you, tell your doctor if you have:
+To make sure Remicade is safe for you, tell your doctor if you have ever had:

-an active or recent infection, fever, cough, flu symptoms, open sores or skin wounds;
+an active infection (fever, cough, flu symptoms, open sores or skin wounds);

 chronic obstructive pulmonary disease (COPD);